tolewicz/Pewlett-Hackard-Analysis/README.md

 '''WHERE (birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 AND (hire_date BETWEEN '1985-01-01' AND '1988-12-31') and de.to_date = ('9999-01-01')'''

 The part one of the challenge requested to provide Employee number, First and last name, Title, from_date, to_date, for all the PH employees across the years.
-The  This caused duplications of some of the positions as the employees changed their function over the years.
+This caused duplications of some of the positions as the employees changed their function over the years.

 Fig. 3